 Attachment Parenting is a child-rearing practice that builds on the well-known Attachment Theory, which has been proven in many scientific studies.
 But is Attachment Parenting itself proven by science?
 In this article, we will look at what new parents who want to adopt this parenting practice should know before embracing Attachment Parenting in its fullness.

-What Is Attachment Parenting?
+What Is Attachment

 Therefore, if you talk to a psychologist or a psychiatrist about attachment parenting, they would most likely agree that this is the best type of parenting approach.

-- Prepare for pregnancy, birth and parenting
+- Prepare for pregnancy, birth, and parenting

 - Feed with love and respect